-After creating your book and putting it online, you may also want to consider creating a picture of your ebook.
+After creating your book and putting it online, you may also want to consider creating a picture of your ebook (see picture below for an example).
 Although your publication is not a physical product like a printed book, having a 3D image of your ebook serves many purposes:

 It gives you a relevant picture to display for your e-publication.
 Since yours is an electronic product, you don't really have a picture to show for it.
 A 3D book cover image is as good a pictorial representation as any.